thomasabishop/eolas/Hardware/Logic_Gates/Nand_gate.md

 * It is only when both switches are on, that the output is off (corresponding to `true` `true` )

-This is the exact opposite to the truth-conditions for `AND`.
+This is the exact opposite to the truth-conditions for AND.

-## Transliterating the logic truth table to the switch behaviour
+## Transliterating the logic truth-table to the switch behaviour

 We can now present a truth table for NAND along side that for AND: